Literature / Goldfinger

 The seventh James Bond

-The seventh James Bond novel by Ian Fleming, released in 1959.After a rather unpleasant mission of destroying a drug business in Mexico, Bond finds himself stuck in United States for a day due to cancelled flight.
-By change, he meets an old acquitance named Junius Dupont, and through him he also meets Auric Goldfinger, the richest man in England.
+Returning to London following a rather unpleasant mission of destroying a drug business in Mexico, Bond finds himself stuck in Miami for a day due to a cancelled flight.
+By chance, he meets an old acquitance named Junius Du Pont, and through him he also meets Auric Goldfinger, the richest man in England.
 When he eventually returns back home, he learns that Goldfinger is on SMERSH

 This novel has the examples of:

 - Amazon Brigade: Pussy Galore's entire criminal organization was enlisted from female cat burglars.

 - Artistic License – Martial Arts: Branching into Interchangeable Asian Cultures, karate, a Japanese martial art, is described to be "a branch of judo" with Chinese origins, and how there are "only three practitioners with Black Belt" in the world.

 - Book Safe: Bond hides his Walther PPK inside a hollowed out copy of The Bible Designed to Be Read as Literature during his Mexico assignment.

 - Bury Your Gays: Tilly Masterton is revealed to be lesbian, and becomes sexually obsessed with Pussy Galore.
 She later dies during Operation Grand Slam because her devotion to her.
 Pussy herself survives the book because she isn't really gay, just mistreated .

 - Busman's Holiday: Bond's little stopover in Miami turns into this once Du Pont hires him to spy on Goldfinger and learn how he cheats at cards.